Special Envoy on Intelligence and Law Enforcement Data Sharing: Summary

+Data Sharing

 Sheinwald remarked on the trouble with the US Wiretap and Stored Communications Acts, and seemed to feel that EU's Mutual Legal Assistance Convention and the US/UK Mutual Legal Assistance Treaty (MLAT) would be a partial solution to data sharing and jurisdictional problems.
 He also suggested a "new international framework" to allow "certain democratic countries—with similar values and high standards of oversight, transparency and privacy protection" to act on urgent counter-terrorism requests.

 Sheinwald said that the British still struggled to obtain access to data, but since he was appointed, cooperation on the most urgent requests, "particularly in the areas of counter-terrorism and other threat-to-life and child-protection cases" with the US companies had increased.
 He remarked: "The companies' assistance in these cases has improved, showing the value of active engagement with them.
 Cooperation remains incomplete, and the companies and governments concerned agree that we need to work on longer term solutions."

 One newspaper characterised the report as saying that existing international laws will never be enough to persuade US internet companies to hand over their customers’ personal data to the British police in urgent counter-terrorism cases.
 Concerns were raised in Parliament over the issue, and Theresa May remarked that her then-forthcoming bill, which subsequently was passed as the Investigatory Powers Act 2016, would strike a fine balance.